aidanhs/docker-sshagent-socket/README.md

 they're password protected).

-As of 1.8, names of containers are automatically inserted into /etc/hosts, so if you run this container with
+As of 1.8, names of containers are automatically inserted into /etc/hosts, so if you run this container (assuming you have an SSH agent running) with

 ```
 docker run -d -v $(dirname $SSH_AUTH_SOCK):/s$(dirname $SSH_AUTH_SOCK) --name=dsshagent aidanhs/sshagent-socket